 DB_PASSWORD=null

-and our database to database.sqlite
+and your database to database.sqlite

-which is contained in our database
+, which is in the database

-file, so go into the database
+file.
+Go into the database

 .
 Inside the config/database.php